opencog/atomspace-bridge/README.md

 Building and Installing
 -----------------------
-As of now, this module can be built.
-It compiles and sort-of-ish does stuff.
+This module works, and can load tables.
 The build process is identical to that of other modules in OpenCog.

 ### Prerequisites